tzebrowski/ObdMetrics/README.md

 Quality of the project is ensured by junit and integration tests.
 In order to ensure that coverage is on the right level since 0.0.3-SNAPTHOST jacoco check plugin is part of the build.
-Minimum code ratio is set to 80% of coverage.
+Minimum coverage ratio is set to 80%, build fails if not meet.

 ## Supported devices